 Igatu a “Machu Picchu” brasileira - Reportagem30:17

-Trekking – The most popular trails in Chapada Diamantina
+Trekking – The most popular routes in Chapada Diamantina

 - Pati Valley